Jurong Lake District, the second biggest business district in Singapore outside the city.

 With the government pouring significant resources into the development of Jurong Lake District, making it the largest business district outside the city, this will ultimately boost the value of properties.

-However, many of the exciting developments are still ongoing or in their planning stage, which will provide property investors a first-mover advantage.
+However, many of these exciting developments are still ongoing or in their planning stage, which will provide astute property investors with a first-mover advantage.
 Hence, it is no surprise that Copen Grand, an executive condominium located at Tengah nearby, was fully sold a month after its launch in October 2022.
-This attests to the confidence that properties in the Jurong Lake District will continue enjoy significant growth potential.
+This attests to the confidence that properties in the Jurong Lake District and its immediate surrounding areas will continue to enjoy significant growth potential.

-New housing developments will also be be built around the Jurong East MRT Interchange which will yield about 1,760 residential units, as announced by URA on 8 December 2022.
+New housing developments will also be coming up around the Jurong East MRT Interchange which are expected to yield about 1,760 residential units, as announced by URA on 8 December 2022.

-For those looking for more immediate property investment may wish to consider two upcoming developments at one-north.
-Located near the Buona Vista MRT station, which is 3 stops from Jurong East, they will likely be launched in 2Q 2023.
+Those looking for more immediate property investment may consider the following two developments at one-north.
+They are located near the Buona Vista MRT station and three stops from Jurong East.

-For more information and launch preview, please feel free to WhatsApp Me.
+For more information and to be invited to their launch preview, please feel free to WhatsApp Me.

 In the chart below, we will examine how property prices have performed since the government announced the development of the Jurong Lake District in April 2008.
 Three main property segments are highlighted: